-HWS has not been convicted of any breaches of controls.
+Hills has not been convicted of any breaches of controls.

 The EA carries out audits and inspections of the process.

-The findings are recorded on CAR1 forms and addressed through HWS's management system.
-Inspection may generate CCS scores; the higher the score the more expensive the subsistence fee for the Environmental Permit.
-During contract year 9 the facility received no CCS scores.
+The findings are recorded on CAR1 forms and addressed through HWS management system.
+Inspection may generate a CCS scores; the higher the score the more expensive the subsistence fee for the Environmental Permit.
+During Contract year 10 the facility has received no CCS scores.